-That said, the GoPets Professional Double-Sided Pin & Bristle Brush is a fantastic all-purpose brush that can tackle the short hair of a Pitbull with one side and any matted hair with the other.
+That said, the JW Pet Gripsoft Double Sided Brush is a fantastic all-purpose brush that can tackle the short hair of a Pitbull with one side and any matted hair with the other.
 The pins serve to detangle any longer fur, and the bristle end will smooth and clean your Pitbull’s coat.

 The grip of the brush is also extremely comfortable, fitting nicely and securely in your hand.
 We have seen reports of the “goo” on the inside leaking after a while, but these seem to be the minority of cases.